Rehabilitation programmes

 Screening and brief interventions

 All prisoners entering prison will be screened for alcohol and drug problems.
-Depending on the results they will receive a brief intervention that will encourage them to engage in further treatment as required – either in prison or the community.
+Depending on the results they will receive a brief intervention that will encourage them to engage in further treatment as required – either while in prison or the community.

 Intensive treatment programme

 The programme provides participants with the knowledge, attitudes and skills required to support them in recovery from alcohol and other drug addiction.
-The programme builds participant skills in relapse prevention, minimising harm and ability to build networks of support.
+The programme builds skills in relapse prevention, minimising harm and ability to build networks of support.

 Drug treatment units

 The aim of the drug treatment unit programme is to reduce re-offending by assisting programme participants to address their dependence on alcohol and other drugs.
-The units teach prisoners about addiction, change, relapse and the effects of their actions upon others.
+The units teach peoople about addiction, change, relapse and the effects of their actions upon others.
 This is done through group-based programmes in a therapeutic environment.

 Cultural